Camille Billops: Personal life

-In 1959, Billops was introduced to James V. Hatch, a professor at the University of California, Los Angeles by her sister, Josie.
-Her sister had been his student.
+In 1959, Billops was introduced to James V. Hatch, a professor at the University of California, Los Angeles by her sister, Josie, who had been his student.
 At the time, Hatch was married with two children.
 Billops eventually insisted that Hatch leave his family to start a new life with her, which he eventually did in the early 1960s.
-They lived in New York City, where Hatch was a tenured professor of English at CCNY, a playwright, and a theater producer, and they were married in 1987.

-In 1960, Billops made the decision to give her daughter, Christa, up for adoption.
+In 1960, Billops made the decision to give her daughter, Christa, up for adoption, in order to throw herself fully into her art.
 Billops had refused to allow her family to take the child.
 She drove her daughter to the Los Angeles Children’s Home Society of California, an orphanage.
 At the time, Christa was four years old.
 Billops asked Christa to go inside to the bathroom, and drove away.
 Christa was later adopted by a jazz singer in Oakland.
+She and Hatch then went on to live their lives in New York City, where Hatch was a tenured professor of English at CCNY, a playwright, and a theater producer, and they were married in 1987.

-When Christa was grown, Camille allowed her into her life, only to become jealous and spiteful of Christa.
+When Christa was grown, Camille allowed her into her life.
 Her 1991 film Finding Christa is about meeting her adult daughter.
 In 2016, Christa died from heart failure at 59 years old.
 She had refused a necessary operation and was found alone in her Bronx apartment.

 In an interview conducted by Ameena Meer, Camille claims that her transition from art to film was influenced by her husband.
 In 1996, Camille and her husband spent some time in India.
 During their five months in India, they experienced a cultural clash between the art that she was producing and Indian culture.
-Because of this clash, she pursued different artistic approaches.
+Because of this, she pursued different artistic approaches.
 Camille, at first, worked on plays, then moved into film.